Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: Introduction

 \section{Introduction}

 The generalized digitalization of text-production processes has settled keyloggers as core tools to study the cognitive processes involved.
-Keyloggers yield detailed recordings of human--computer interactions during text production through computer-based input mechanisms, and researchers infer various aspects of the processes happening in the minds of the typists based on their analyses of those recordings~\cite{couto2017}.
+Keyloggers yield detailed recordings of human--computer interactions during text production through computer-based input mechanisms\begin{rev}.
+Researchers then\end{rev} infer various aspects of the underlying cognitive processes from those recordings~\cite{couto2017}.
 Keyloggers enable researchers to examine how keystroke latencies, typing speed, and revisions relate to text quality in both L1 and L2 writing \cite{vandermeulen2024} and expertise development \cite{xu2014}.
 Integration with other tools, such as screen recording \cite{raido2023, rosa2018}, further captures writers' interactions with auxiliary tools such as web browsers and dictionaries \cite{leijten2019}.
 The analysis of \textit{interkeystroke-intervals,} or IKIs---the time span or latency between releasing a key and pressing the next one---has also been applied to research on translation processes \cite{lacruz2012, munoz2018} and in biometric studies.

 Keyloggers offer two critical advantages: temporal precision and unobtrusiveness \cite{Munoz2025}.
 Temporal precision refers to millisecond-level timestamps that enable measurement of typos, corrections, and intervals that may signal diverse mental states and processes.
-Unobtrusiveness ensures ecological validity by monitoring keyboard and mouse activities invisibly during text production, avoiding the interference associated with think-aloud protocols, cued retrospection, and human observation \cite{van2009}.
+Unobtrusiveness ensures ecological validity by invisibly monitoring keyboard and mouse activities during text production\begin{rev}.
+This avoids\end{rev} the interference associated with think-aloud protocols, cued retrospection, and human observation \cite{van2009}.
 However, not all applications that register typists' interactions are strictly keyloggers.
 We use \textit{input loggers} as an umbrella term to refer to all research applications that register the typists' text production as they interact with computers.
 Input loggers can be classified as either \textit{keyloggers} or \textit{text loggers}, and offer different degrees of temporal precision and unobtrusiveness.
-To the best of our knowledge, five applications have been used for academic research~\cite{wengelin2023}: CyWrite \cite{cywrite}, GenoGraphiX-Log \cite{genographixlog}, Inputlog \cite{leijten2013}, ScriptLog \cite{scriptlog}, and Translog II \cite{carl2012}.
+To the best of our knowledge, five applications have been used for academic research \begin{rev}{on text-production}\end{rev}~\cite{wengelin2023}: CyWrite \cite{cywrite}, GenoGraphiX-Log \cite{genographixlog}, Inputlog \cite{leijten2013}, ScriptLog \cite{scriptlog}, and Translog II \cite{carl2012}.

 \textit{Text loggers}, like Translog II, record on-screen text output and can capture any visual event.
 However, they miss keyboard events that do not manifest visually, such as those produced by modifier keys and other non-printing keys.
 Text loggers generally have lower temporal precision than keyloggers because operating system software layers can introduce unpredictable delays in how input events are rendered on screen. \textit{Keyloggers} such as GenoGraphiX-Log, CyWrite, Scriptlog, and Inputlog record keyboard outputs directly through low-level operating system hooks.
 Low-level integration with the operating system enables these tools to record keystroke events with very accurate temporal precision.